We are reviewing the Energy Retail Code of Practice to support ongoing protections for Victorian electricity and gas customers.

 The review is split into two stages.

-- Stage one considers the energy consumer reforms proposed by the Energy and Climate Change Ministerial Council (ECMC) in July 2024.
+- Stage 1 considered the energy consumer reforms proposed by the Energy and Climate Change Ministerial Council (ECMC) in July 2024.

-- Stage two will review additional reforms including those discussed in our issues paper published in June 2024.
+- Stage 2 will be informed by issues raised in our issues paper published in June 2024.

 Automatic best offer for customers experiencing payment difficulty